appacademy/unified-setup/macos-setup.md

 ## What to install

 Install all of these pieces in order.
-There are separate readings for all of these.

 * [Google Chrome](google-chrome-setup.md)
 * [Visual Studio Code](visual-studio-code-setup.md)